-Applicants will be informed in writing about the evaluation results at the email address indicated in the Application form.
+Applicants will be informed in writing about the evaluation results at the email address indicated in the Application form (evaluation result letter).
 Successful proposals will be invited for grant preparation; the other ones will be put on the reserve list or rejected.